tensil-ai/tensil-landing/content/en/docs/Reference/Hardware/instruction-set.md

   - 4:4 TID
   - 3:0 flags

+- Instructions having the same TID are executed sequentially.
+In other words, the instruction with a given TID will start only when preceeding instruction in the program that has the same TID completes.

 - TID in Wait instruction header is ignored, TID bitset in operand #0 is used instead.
 TID bitset contains one bit for each supported TID.
 LSB corresponds to 0 TID.
 MSBs beyond TID range are padded with zeroes.
+The Wait instruction serves as a barrier for all TIDs for which the corresponding bit is set to one in the TID bitset.
+In other words, the Wait instruction will let any of the subsequent instructions with matching TIDs to start only alter completion of all preceeding instructions with matching TIDs.

 - Wait instruction with zeroes is TID bitset does nothing (NoOp)